 Odour Management Plan for the Summer

-- Waste water, composting and landfill facilities
+- Waste water treatment and sewage facilities

 - Foundries, refineries and rendering plants